srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

   -Nodes communicate each other using Gossip protocol

 ### Components in cassandra:
-1. Node − place where data is stored
+1. Node − place where data get stored
 2. Data center − collection of related nodes
 3. Cluster − component that contains one or more data centers.
-4. Commit log − crash-recovery mechanism, every write operation is written here
+4. Commit log − Crash-Recovery Mechanism, every write operation is captured here
-5. Mem-table − memory-resident data structure.
-After commit log,  data will be written to mem-table.
-Sometimes, for a single-column family, there will be multiple mem-tables.
+5. Mem-table − memory-resident data structure. data will be store in mem-table
-6. SSTable − a disk file to which the data is flushed from the mem-table when its contents reach a threshold value
+6. SSTable − when mem-table is full data will written here
 7. Bloom filter − These are nothing but quick, nondeterministic, algorithms for testing whether an element is a member of a set.
 It is a special kind of cache.
 Bloom filters are accessed after every query.

-**Keyspace**: is schema or collection of tables, it will have columnFamily(tables)
+**Keyspace**: schema or collection of tables.
+Basic attributes are
+1. Replication factor − denotes number of machines in cluster that will receive copies of same data
+2. Replica placement strategy − strategy to place replicas in the ring. such as
+ 1. simple strategy (rack-aware strategy),
+ 2. old network topology strategy (rack-aware strategy), and
+ 3. network topology strategy (datacenter-shared strategy).

+Column families − Keyspace is a container for a list of one or more column families.
+A column family, in turn, is a container of a collection of rows.
+Each row contains ordered columns.
+Column families represent the structure of your data.
+Each keyspace has at least one and often many column families.

 #### Data Type: